alemangui/pizzicato/README.md

 ##A Web Audio API wrapper in the making!

 Pizzicato is still in its early stages.
-In the meantime, feel free to check out the project and take a look at the [website](http://alemangui.github.io/pizzicato/).
+In the meantime, feel free to check out the project and also take a look at the [website](http://alemangui.github.io/pizzicato/).
+All contributions are welcome!

 First install dependencies with
 ```